have noticed as well…

 A Strong Battery

-A mobile is only useful if it has a charge.
-While standby battery life is often better on basic mobiles, we wanted to make sure that you could get through a day or two without hunting for a charge.
+A phone is only useful if it has a charge.
+While standby battery life is often better on basic phones, we wanted to make sure that you could get through a day or two without hunting for a charge.

 Easy to Find